Cray-HPE/docs-csm/glossary.md

 node boot protocols (DHCP/TFTP/HTTP), in-band telemetry and event exchange, and general access to management REST APIs.

+## Node Memory Dump (NMD)

+The Node Memory Dump service is used to interact with node memory dumps.

 <a name="non-compute-node"></a>

 ## Non-Compute Node (NCN)